How much is the registration fee?

 You will need to provide the following items for your player(s):

-- soccer cleats (no toe cleat or metal studs - such as what is found on baseball and football cleats)
+- soccer cleats (NO toe cleats - such as what is found on baseball and football cleats and NO metal studs)

 - shin guards

-You will also need to provide rides to practices and games.
-Please remember to bring your child something to drink at each practice and game.
+You will also need to provide transportation to practices and games.
+Please remember to bring your child something to drink for each practice and game.
 The concession stand will be open on Saturdays and will have drinks for sale.
-And last you will need to provide lots of love and support for your soccer star.
+And lastly you will need to provide lots of love and support for your soccer star.

 Your child would play in the league which includes his/her birthdate.
 The age divisions are updated each Fall season - meaning the Spring season uses the same birthday ranges as the most recent Fall season.
 If for example, your child played in the U5 league in the Fall, regardless of whether your child has had a birthday (and is now no longer "under 5", but 5), he/she would still play in the U5 league in the Spring.